Dimisam/Final-Course-Project/README.md

 ## Description

-The script can be divided into 6 part:
+The script can be divided into 6 parts:
 1. Standardization of values
 2. Principal component analysis (PCA)
 3. T-test of every marker between two groups